ClimateDAO/ClimateToken/README.md

 <br>
 The fee is sent to the climateDAO treasury wallets, and we then subtract the original amount from this fee and send it to its intended recipient.

+Accounts can be excluded from the transfer fee and the transfer fee can be changed.
+In the future, we will make the governance smart contract the owner of the climate token contract so these can only be controlled by a successful DAO proposal.

 ## Transferable Flag
+Upon the initial private release of the platform, we do not want other users to be able to transfer the token until the official launch.
+We have implemented a flag that prevents transfers from anyone who is not the contract owner until we allow transfers.
+This feature is controlled by the makeTransferable() and makeNonTransferable() functions.

+## Pausable
+ERC20 token with pausable token transfers, minting and burning.

+Useful for scenarios such as preventing trades until the end of an evaluation period, or having an emergency switch for freezing all token transfers in the event of a large bug.

+## Set New Wallet Address
+The setNewWalletAddress(uint8 wallet0or1, address newAddress) function allows for us to change the DAO treasury wallets that the transfer fee is sent to.
+This is useful so that we are able to change where the funds are stored in the future without redeploying the token contract